mharen/mharen.github.io/_posts/2010/2010-11-05-arduino-day-5-fun-with-charlieplexing.md

 Speaking of Charlie.
 Did you guys see that “Lost” finale a while back?
 I can’t talk about it but [this](http://www.collegehumor.com/video:1936291) sums up how I feel pretty well.
 I just watched that again and the pain/disappointment is still too real to discuss it.

-So anyway, I Charlieplexed six LEDs for use with that silly Mario song from yesterday.&#160; The song has maybe 10 notes in total.
+So anyway, I Charlieplexed six LEDs for use with that silly Mario song from yesterday.
+The song has maybe 10 notes in total.
 I simply took the frequency range of those notes and broke it into six slices.
 As I mentioned yesterday, I have no musical skill whatsoever so these are completely arbitrary and not in any order.

 Here we go: